-- 1. Contact the HRPO at irboffice@columbia.edu to advise them of the NOA - 2.
-Update and resubmit the Reliance Request Form to provide information needed to finalize this Reliance - 3.
-The HRPO will meet with the Columbia PI and research team to review the roles and responsibilities of the sIRB and of the Lead research team
+- Contact the HRPO irbreliance@columbia.edu to advise them of the JIT status; include the Qualtrics survey number in the email - 2.
+The HRPO will meet with the Columbia PI and research team to review the roles and responsibilities of the sIRB and of the Lead research team - 3.
+The HRPO will assist with determining the most appropriate Reliance Agreement, and provide assistance with obtaining executed Agreements - a.
+If Columbia is the sIRB, review of the master protocol will proceed once the fully executed Reliance Agreements are obtained. - b.
+If another IRB serves as the sIRB when Columbia is the Lead Site, the process for submitting to that IRB as well as the process for when Columbia is a Relying Site will be followed.

-- 4. The HRPO will assist with determining the most appropriate Reliance Agreement, and provide assistance on obtaining executed Agreements - a.
-Once the fully executed Reliance Agreements are obtained, the process that is outlined in full in the Columbia University sIRB Submission and Review Guidance will be followed.
-If another IRB serves as the sIRB when Columbia is the Lead Site, the process for submitting to that IRB, as well as the process for when Columbia is a Relying Site, will be followed.
+Columbia University Single IRB (sIRB) Request Process

-Columbia University Single IRB (sIRB) Request Process - Columbia as a Relying Site (and not the Applicant Organization)
+Columbia as a Relying Site (and not the Applicant Organization)

-If Columbia University is engaged in human subjects research on a project where another site is the applicant organization on a grant application to the NIH that is subject to the NIH sIRB Policy, the applicant organization will need to provide a sIRB Plan to address the requirements of the NIH sIRB Policy.
+If Columbia University is engaged in human subjects research on a project where another site is the applicant organization on a grant application that is subject to the HHS sIRB requirements, the applicant organization will need to provide a sIRB plan to address the requirements of the NIH sIRB Policy.
 One of the requirements of the sIRB Policy is that each of the participating sites have agreed to rely on the proposed sIRB.